PSCurlin/pscurlin.github.io/content/unpub.md

 ## 2022

-**P. Curlin**, C. Chan, and T. Lehman, "An ASIC implementation of an open-source AES engine," *8th Career Workshop for Inclusion and Diversity Computer Architecture (CWIDCA) conjunction with the 55th IEEE/ACM International Symposium on Microarchitecture (MICRO-55)*, Chicago, IL, 2022.
+**P. Curlin**, C. Chan, and T. Lehman, "An ASIC implementation of an open-source AES engine," *8th Career Workshop for Inclusion and Diversity Computer Architecture (CWIDCA) in conjunction with the 55th IEEE/ACM International Symposium on Microarchitecture (MICRO-55)*, Chicago, IL, 2022.

 **P. Curlin**, M. Muniz, A. Muniz, and J. Burns, "Troubleshooting Lunar Rover Failures: A Virtual Reality Digital Twin and Environment," *NASA Exploration Science Forum*, Boulder, CO, Jul.
 2022.